 Example of Context in Communication

-For example, Ela is talking to her husband informally, so she feels very comfortable.
-Therefore, the social context has been designed from this communication process.
-It is also interpersonal context as they communicate face to face.
+For example, Ela talks to her husband informally and feels very comfortable.
+Therefore, the social context has been designed from this communication process, and it is also an interpersonal context as they communicate face to face.

 2. Sender in Communication